mweirauch/dropignore/README.md

 cargo install --git https://github.com/mweirauch/dropignore
 ```

 After you have installed the binary you need to create a configuration file which contains the ignore and skip specifications of the file or folder names you want to ignore (not sync) or skip (keep synced) with your Dropbox.
 Providing skip specifications is optional.
-You just need them in case a ignore specification is too broad and would include any files or folders you don't want to be ignored.
+You just need them in case an ignore specification is too broad and would include any files or folders you don't want to be ignored.

 The configuration file locations are as follows: